-This suite of tools includes a growing degree day calculator, a water deficit calculator, a winter cover crop scheduler, a drought atlas, and grape/apple freeze risk tools.
-The tools help with decision making on irrigation, crop scheduling, and more.
+This suite of tools—which includes a growing degree day calculator, a water deficit calculator, a winter cover crop scheduler, a drought atlas, and grape/apple freeze risk tools—helps with decision making on irrigation, crop scheduling, and more.

 Retrieve maps of weather observations for the past 50 years or projections for temperature and precipitation in the future.
 Compare the projected impacts of different emissions scenarios for a single state, country, or across the entire globe.

 Diverse collaborative groups can use this mapping and analysis platform to support environmental stewardship projects.
 The platform enables citizens, students and educators, natural resource practitioners, and scientists to visualize, draw, comment, and discuss aspects of their project.